-- (1) The QRU complied with the renewable energy standard during the most recently completed compliance year; - (2) The QRU satisfied the requirements for renewable distributed generation during the most recently completed compliance year; - (3) The QRU has correctly calculated the on-going annual net incremental costs for new eligible energy resources; and - (4) A hearing is necessary.
+- (1) The QRU complied with the renewable energy standard during the most recently completed compliance year; - (2) The QRU satisfied the requirements for renewable distributed generation during the most recently completed compliance year; - (3) The QRU has correctly calculated the on-going annual net incremental costs for new eligible energy resources; and, - (4) A hearing is necessary.

-Public Service is providing this Report in compliance with Rule 3662, and is pleased to report that we are in compliance with Colorado's 2013 Renewable Energy Standard, consistent with the Company's Commission-approved 2013 RES Compliance Plan.
-The 2013 RES Compliance Standard requires 12 percent of the QRU's retail sales be generated by renewable energy; of that 12 percent, 1.25 percent must be from Distributed Generation, half of which must be Retail Distributed Generation.
+Public Service is providing this Report in compliance with Rule 3662, and is pleased to report that we are in compliance with Colorado's 2014 Renewable Energy Standard, consistent with the Company's Commission-approved 2014 RES Compliance Plan as extended from 2013 and as modified by settlement in Proceeding No. 14A-0414E (Decision No. C14-01701).
+Due to Solar\Rewards program demand, program capacity limits were reached prior to the end of the year, resulting in a PUC-approved Amendment to the 2012-2013 RES Compliance Plan.
+The Amendment allowed the Company to acquire up to 33.6 MW of additional capacity in the Small Program until such time as the Company's 2014 RES Compliance Plan was approved.
+The 2014 RES Plan, Proceeding No. 13A-0836E, was approved in Decision Nos.
+R14-0902, C14-1505 and C15-0142.
+The 2014 RES Compliance Standard requires 12 percent of the QRU's retail sales be generated by renewable energy; of that 12 percent, 1.25 percent must be from Distributed Generation, half of which must be Retail Distributed Generation.